As of March 31, 2020 we are no longer printing our original mask (at the bottom of this page).

 For sealing the edges, we are using weatherstripping foam (available at places like Ace Hardware, Home Depot, Lowes).
 We have found that self-stick weatherseal, 3/4″ wide x 5/16″ thick, works best.
 To adhere, hot glue the sticky side of the foam to the edge of the mask, taking care to get the foam completely into the bridge of the nose.

 We are using 1/4″ wide elastic straps from a craft supply store.

-We conducted several tests with local hospitals for the best filter materials.
+We are collaborating with other teams on research and have conducted several tests with local hospitals for the best filter materials.
 Here is a summary of what we’ve learned so far about filter options: